 - How many plants are affected?

 - Detailed information about plant and its cultural care:

 - type of plant, age, condition of surrounding plants

 - pesticide and fertilizer use (type, rate, date)

 How much does this service cost?

-Note: Special tests may incur additional fees.
+- *Certain tests (if required) may incur additional cost.

 We accept payment by cash or check only.
 Please make checks payable to WSU Puyallup Plant Clinic.

 - Wilting, yellowing, or dieback